tarantool/doc/doc/reference/tooling/tt_cli/install.rst

 latest available version.
 To check versions available for installation, use :doc:`tt search <search>`.

-By default, available versions of Tarantool CE and ``tt`` are taken from their git repositories.
+By default, available versions of Tarantool Community Edition and ``tt`` are taken from their git repositories.
 Their installation includes building from sources, which requires some tools and dependencies, such as a C compiler.
 Make sure they are available in the system.

-Tarantool EE is installed from prebuilt packages.
+Tarantool Enterprise Edition is installed from prebuilt packages.

 You can also set up a local repository with installation files you need.
 To use it, specify its location in the :ref:`repo section <tt-config_file_repo>`